-Talking to someone who suffers from depression can often seem at first a bewildering experience.
-Constantly hearing about your partner’s negative thoughts about themselves, their false belief that they have accomplished nothing in their life and that everything is either black or white can make you feel utterly helpless and also very confused as to why or what could make them feel so miserable about themselves.
+Constantly hearing about your partner’s negative thoughts about themselves, their false belief that they have accomplished nothing in their life and that everything is either black or white can make you feel utterly helpless.

-Before we move on with our advices on how to best deal with someone that suffers from clinical depression, we have to explain what this illness is and its symptoms.
+Before we move on with our advice on how to best deal with dating someone with depression, we must explain this illness and its symptoms.

 According to the Mayo Clinic, clinical depression tends to have a spectrum of intensity, ranging from mild periods of sadness to severe episodes, known as major depressive disorder.